matthewrberning/timesincelast/README.md

 # timesincelast
-a cross-platform application for visualizing the relative importance of and acting on tasks
+a cross-platform application for acting on, and visualizing the relative importance of daily tasks